 What are the risks of cataract surgery?

 As with any surgery, cataract surgery poses risks, such as infection, a sudden increase in intraocular pressure or a retinal detachment, these risks are minimal however must be known.
 After surgery, you must follow all post operative instrictions including but not limited to, washing your hands before caring for your eye and using your prescription post operative eye drops.
-Please ensure that if any of the emergency scenarios on the post operative sheet arise you call the emergency contact number immediately.
+Please ensure that if any of the emergency scenarios on the post operative sheet arise you call the emergency contact number provided immediately.

 What happens before surgery?

 Before your surgery you will meet with one of our surgical educators.
 During this appointment you will review the cataract surgery process, the options for surgery that best fit your personal lifestyle and desired outcomes.
 At this appointment all pre-operative and post-operative instructions will be reviewed and any questions you may have will be answered.